A story about clinging to faith in infertility.

 The littlest triggers pop up every day.
 A diaper commercial where tiny dimpled baby hands crawl across your TV screen.
 An outing to the mall, where there seems to be moms with strollers everywhere.
 The app on your phone that you deleted once you lost your child, telling you what size fruit your baby should be now.

 Infertility is an emotional rollercoaster, day in and day out.
+It’s not always easy to find faith in infertility.
 Every single day seems to usher in a new set of “what-if’s”, thoughts, and memories.
 We panic, watching our friends grow their family by more feet, while we are desperately trying to just add one.

 We receive yet another baby shower invitation and birth announcement and let’s not mention the dreaded Christmas card pregnancy announcements, and the grip on our throats and hearts get a little bit tighter as we wonder if it will ever be our turn.
 We fill up our carts with gifts for nieces, nephews, and families in need and wonder if we will ever be able to wrap a gift for our own child.